TTT3R: 3D Reconstruction as Test-Time Training: Method

 However, the softmax operation limits CUT3R’s ability to balance retaining historical information with incorporating new inputs, as it forces the model to fully adapt to the latest observations.
 Specifically, because softmax weights are normalized to sum to $1.0$ along the observation-token dimension, the model always prioritizes new information $\bX_t$ over the historical state ${\bS_{t-1}}$, leading to catastrophic forgetting.
+This forgetting also reflects the structural discrepancy relative to standard TTT: the lack of a flexible learning rate (effectively, a constant $\beta_t = 1.0$).
+Consequently, we are motivated to introduce a state update \emph{weight} that serves as a gating mechanism to explicitly control memory plasticity.